-We are not currently exposed to significant interest rate risk because we have no borrowings at variable interest rates, no fixed rate financial liabilities at fair value through profit or loss and no derivatives.
+Other than the interest rate risk related to the loan and security agreement, we are not currently exposed to significant interest rate risk because we have no fixed rate financial liabilities at fair value through profit or loss and no derivatives.
 Our only variable interest-bearing financial asset is cash at banks.
 The effect of an increase or decrease in interest rates would only have an immaterial effect in profit or loss.